beakerbrowser/beakerbrowser.com/_docs/using-beaker/index.md

 content.

 It lets you skip the middle man and share data directly with your friends and colleagues.
-P2P is fantastic for sharing information privately, and it works great for publishing to a broad audience too!
+P2P networks are fantastic for sharing information privately, and they work great for publishing to a broad audience too!

 <figure>
 <img data-src="/img/docs/tour-site-peer-count.jpg">
-<figcaption>Peer-to-peer networking skips the middle man and shares data directly.</figcaption>
 </figure>

 </section>